 - Maintains breathability, especially during hard exertions

-- Cut in a CENTO slimFit that rides slim for reduced flapping
+- Cut in a CENTO slimFit that rides tight for reduced flapping

 - Stowable, integrated neck gaiter and lie-flat cuffs

 - Oversized zipper pull for ease of use with winter gloves